mbradds/pipeline-profiles/readme.md

 ### Python data prep

 1. Create a new python file in `src/data_management`.
-Prepate a reliable connection to the dataset, either a remote datafile or internal sql.
+Prepare a reliable connection to the dataset, either a remote datafile or internal sql.
 The profiles are segmented by pipeline, so the data prep will involve splitting the dataset by the pipeline/company column, and creating one dataset for each company.
 Output files in json format to `../data_output/new_section/company_name.json`.

 2. Start to pay attention to file size of the outputs.
 Try to keep the average dataset around 15-20kb.